-What do you know that I don’t, Lockheart?
+What do you know that I don’t, Richter?

 My gaze bore into his.
-His eyes and the rest of his body language told me he earnestly believed his missing sister wouldn’t hurt anyone, but he also didn’t seem quite sure about how dangerous she could be, and he had also outright lied to me about his intentions to stay here, at his job.
+His eyes and the rest of his body language told me he earnestly believed his missing sister wouldn’t hurt anyone, but he also didn’t seem quite sure about how dangerous she could be.
+He had definitely lied to me about his intentions to stay here, at his job.

 He’s going to leave to find her, I realized, Before whatever dangerous thing she could do happens.
 But why wouldn’t he do so as part of the Royal Guard?
 Does he think it’s something only he can do alone, or is there a reason besides that why he doesn’t want anyone else involved?